kitzeslab/opensoundscape/docs/Overview.md

 Acquiring said recordings can be tough.
 Some potential options you could try are as follows:

 a.
 From fully-annotated soundscapes.
-A list of some of these that are
-    available to use is at the [bottom of the document](#additional-resources).
-Preferably, a fully
+A list of some of these that are available to use is at the [bottom of the document](#additional-resources). <br>
-    annotated soundscape would be produced from randomly sampling all audio data available in a larger dataset.
-Keep in mind, using overlays from these data will specifically increase performance on them, especially if you do not exclude clips you used as overlays.
+    &nbsp;&nbsp;&nbsp;&nbsp;Preferably, a fully annotated soundscape would be produced from randomly sampling all  audio data available in a larger <br>
+    &nbsp;&nbsp;&nbsp;&nbsp;dataset.
+Keep in mind, using overlays from these data will specifically increase performance on them, especially if you <br>
+    &nbsp;&nbsp;&nbsp;&nbsp;do not exclude clips you used as overlays.

 b.
 From cards where point-counters found the species of interest.
-These
-    may still be a chore to skim through for the target species, but this might be the best bet for rare species that you are unlikely to encounter while listening to random data.
-Aim also to get examples from more than one site as individuals may vary in their vocalizations.
+These may still be a chore to skim through for the target species, but this <br>
+    &nbsp;&nbsp;&nbsp;&nbsp;might  be the best bet for rare species that you are unlikely to encounter while listening to random data.
+Aim also  <br>
+    &nbsp;&nbsp;&nbsp;&nbsp; to get examplesfrom more than one site as individuals may vary in their vocalizations.

 c.
 By predicting on a whole field dataset.
-You can listen to the
+You can listen to the high-scoring clips from the set and find some that contain the species of  <br>
-    high-scoring clips from the set and find some that contain the species of interest.
-However, note that this may introduce biases to your test dataset, as it will only turn up recordings that the classifier already scored relatively highly.
+    &nbsp;&nbsp;&nbsp;&nbsp;interest.
+However, note that this may introduce  biases to your test dataset, as it will only turn up recordings <br>
+    &nbsp;&nbsp;&nbsp;&nbsp; that the classifier already scored relatively highly.

 d.
-Using a clustering algorithm to find when/where the sounds you want
+Using a clustering algorithm to find when/where the sounds you want are occurring.
+Note this may also be a biased approach that leads <br>
-    are occurring.
-Note this may also be a biased approach that leads you to missing variations in the sound you are interested in.
+    &nbsp;&nbsp;&nbsp;&nbsp;you to missing variations in the sound you are interested in.

 Preferably, a test set should include several dozen positive examples of a target sound but even a handful can give you an idea of score